keesiemeijer/php-basics-tutorial/README.md

 * The value of the expanded variable should be a string

 ## Arrays
-In computer programming, an array is a collection of elements.
+In most programming languages, an array is a collection of elements.
 Arrays allow us to store more than one value in a single variable.

 Here's how an array is described in PHP lingo.